Enabling Distributed Tracing

 • Available—The number of licenses currently available to your event broker services.

-• Limits—The number of event broker services for which you have a distributed tracing license.
+• Limits—The number of event broker services that you have a distributed tracing license for.
 This number is the sum of the number of licenses shown in the In Use and Available columns.

 Creating a Tracing Destination